Image: Photograph of Mother Marianne Cope | anonymous

 Elected provincial in 1877, Mother Marianne was unanimously re-elected in 1881.
 Two years later the Hawaiian government was searching for someone to run the Kakaako Receiving Station for people suspected of having leprosy.
 More than 50 religious communities in the United States and Canada were asked.
 When the request was put to the Syracuse sisters, 35 of them volunteered immediately.
 On October 22, 1883, Mother Marianne and six other sisters left for Hawaii where they took charge of the Kakaako Receiving Station outside Honolulu; on the island of Maui they also opened a hospital and a school for girls.

 In 1888, Mother Marianne and two sisters went to Molokai to open a home for “unprotected women and girls” there.
 The Hawaiian government was quite hesitant to send women for this difficult assignment; they need not have worried about Mother Marianne!
 On Molokai she took charge of the home that Saint Damien de Veuster had established for men and boys.
 Mother Marianne changed life on Molokai by introducing cleanliness, pride, and fun to the colony.
 Bright scarves and pretty dresses for the women were part of her approach.

 Awarded the Royal Order of Kapiolani by the Hawaiian government and celebrated in a poem by Robert Louis Stevenson, Mother Marianne continued her work faithfully.
 Her sisters have attracted vocations among the Hawaiian people and still work on Molokai.

-Mother Marianne died on August 9, 1918 and was beatified in 2005 and canonized seven years later.
+Mother Marianne died on August 9, 1918, was beatified in 2005, and canonized seven years later.